JLF FIRM ARTICLES AND NEWS

 - First, you need to finish your medical treatment or have a good indication of how much medical treatment you will need and how much that treatment will cost.
 Without complete medical records and bills, it’s difficult to estimate how much your case is worth.

-- The insurance carrier typically responds within 30 days with an offer, but may take longer.
-Each case is unique in its self and sometimes the insurance company needs more time to evaluate your injuries.
+- The insurance carrier typically responds within 30 days with an offer but may take longer.
+Each case is unique and sometimes the insurance company needs more time to evaluate your injuries.
 Other times they need additional documents to fully analyze your damages.

 - After the insurance company has enough information to give an offer to settle, your attorney will negotiate with the insurance carrier to try to increase their offer.

 - If you eventually agree to accept the insurance carrier’s offer, your case settles, and your attorney will issue you a check from the settlement proceeds.
 If you do not accept the insurance carrier’s offer and they refuse to offer any more money, your attorney can file a lawsuit against the person who caused the accident and your damages.

 - As soon as your lawsuit is filed, you will be assigned a trial date for approximately 1 to 1.5 years from the date of filing.